sclorg/s2i-python-container/3.4/README.md

 Run strategies
 --------------

-The Docker image produced by s2i-python executes your project in one of the following ways, in precedence order:
+The container image produced by s2i-python executes your project in one of the following ways, in precedence order:

 * **Gunicorn**